E6 Series Shinkansen: History

 The pre-series set, S12, was delivered to Sendai Depot in June 2010, and formally accepted by JR East on 8 July.
 Test running commenced on the Tohoku Shinkansen in July 2010.

 The first full-production set was delivered in November 2012, with production continuing until spring 2014.

 Revenue service commenced on 16 March 2013 on new Super Komachi services, running at a maximum speed of 300 km/h on the Tohoku Shinkansen.
 From 15 March 2014, the maximum speed was raised to 320 km/h on the Tohoku Shinkansen, with the maximum speed on the Akita Shinkansen tracks remaining at 130 km/h, allowing journey times between Tokyo and Akita to be reduced by an average of 12 minutes.
 The service name was also returned to simply Komachi.

 In May 2014, the E6 series was awarded the 2014 Laurel Prize, presented annually by the Japan Railfan Club.
 The award presentation ceremony was held at Akita Station on 8 November 2014.

 Fleet list

 As of 1 October 2014, 24 sets were in service, as shown below.

-Set Z9 was withdrawn in April 2022 following damage sustained from the 2022 Fukushima earthquake.

 While the first sets from both Hitachi and Kawasaki Heavy Industries were delivered by sea to Sendai, set Z9 was delivered from the Kawasaki Heavy Industries factory in Kobe by rail to Akita Depot over three days from 31 May to 2 June 2013, mounted on temporary narrow-gauge (1,067 mm gauge) bogies and hauled by freight locomotives.
 This was followed by set Z11 from 21 to 23 June 2013.